 U.S. Rep. Janelle Bynum (D-Ore.) unveiled a “K-30 agenda” on Jan.
 26 to address affordability and access concerns she says she’s heard from young Oregonians in her first term.

-Notable bills for education include a proposal that would instruct Congress to increase spending on the Individuals with Disabilities Education Act program that provides funds for children with special needs.
+Notable bills for education include a proposal that would instruct Congress to increase spending on the Individuals With Disabilities Education Act program that provides funds for children with special needs.

 Bynum, a first-term representative, flipped the 5th Congressional District blue in 2024, unseating former U.S. Rep. Lori Chavez-DeRemer.
-She’s seeking reelection this November in a district where voter registration is split closely between parties, but where Republicans have struggled to recruit a plausible candidate.
+She’s seeking reelection this November in a district where voter registration is split closely between parties, but where Republicans have struggled to recruit a viable candidate.

 The other 14 bills in Bynum’s K-30 agenda aim to help youth access a quality education, secure well-paying jobs, and afford homeownership.
 Many of them target relief for specific industries, and a number of them concentrate on rural support.
 “Millions of young Americans have done exactly what has been asked of them, but our country isn’t returning the favor,” she said.